iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Great Idea!
 Very basic, app need work.
 Issues include: Volume of narrator is very low compared to other apps at the same phone volume level so I can't play music while trying to listen to instructions.
 Silent running for me.
 Not intuitive and I consistant, on the last day week two second to last run is the only time Sanjeev does not tell me to start running.
 Pointless celebrity Voices, they all say the exact same thing...
 What's the point?
 I genuinely thought they had recorded it for someone.<br> :date: __2021-04-15 08:23:54__

 > Great app, but since the update I have lost my coach, so not much point to it after that.
 Before I lost my coach, it was a great app, gave you motivation and teaches you well.<br> :date: __2021-04-14 08:13:40__

-> Like the app, super easy and helps push you to the goal.
-However, it is highly irritating that certain people haven't recorded every run so you find yourself swapping around.<br> :date: __2021-04-11 23:14:11__

-> This app has given up on me at week 7 Run 3!!!!!!
-Help!!!!!
-What can I do to solve this issue?<br> :date: __2021-04-11 19:54:32__

-> It is Good but suffers many bugs.
-Overall, I am finding it a great app.
-But the bugs are annoying.
-Almost every time I start a run the audio doesn't work and I have to back out and restart.
-Or often the audio will not pause if you tell it to, even continuing to play after you close the run (only stopping when the app is completely closed) If they could fix the audio bugs out, this would be a perfect app for couch to 5k.<br> :date: __2021-04-11 12:37:21__